 Waters, E. (2010).
 Preventing childhood obesity: Evidence, policy, and practice.
 Chichester, West Sussex: Blackwell Pub.

 Childhood obesity has become one of the issues that most health care providers are dealing with in the country.
 This has been so common to an extent that it is no longer considered a big deal in the society.
 It is expensive to cure or manage and it also has other side effects that may prove to be expensive.
 But the most effective way is preventing this problem and this is what the write waters has specialized in while writing this book.
 It gives the general public and parent s methods of dealing with child obesity before it occurs.

+These should be in alphabetical order and numbered.

 Heaton-Harris, N. (2009).
 Combating child obesity.
 Brighton [England: Emerald Publishing.